Giannis Nikopolidis

-Giannis Nikopolidis (Γιάννης Νικοπολίδης; born 8 December 2000) is a Greek professional association football player who plays as a goalkeeper for Super League 2 club Iraklis, on loan from Kifisia.
+Giannis Nikopolidis (Γιάννης Νικοπολίδης; born 8 December 2000) is a Greek professional association football player who plays as a goalkeeper for Super League club A.E.
+Kifisia.

 Professional career

 New York Red Bulls II

 On 11 January 2022, Nikopolidis was drafted by the New York Red Bulls II with the 71st pick in the 2022 MLS SuperDraft.
 Nikopolidis, officially signed his first contract with the club on 2 March.
 Nikopolidis made his professional debut on 2 April 2022, during a 3–2 loss to FC Tulsa.
 Nikopolidis earned his first professional shutout on 15 July 2022, during a 1–0 win over Indy Eleven.

 Lamia

 Nikopolidis signed with Greek Super League side Lamia in January 2023.
 He was named to the bench for Lamia's 2–1 Greek Football Cup quarterfinal win vs. Apollon Paralimnio.

 Personal life

 Nikopolidis is the son of former Greece national team goalkeeper and UEFA Euro 2004 champion, Antonios Nikopolidis.